mrbuk/bosh-bootstrap/README.md

 It is similar to [BOSH Bootloader](https://github.com/cloudfoundry/bosh-bootloader) but way simpler (no terraforming etc.) should allow you to easily adjust it to your needs as everything is a shell script.

+At the moment we expect that your IaaS is paved.
+Meaning the networks you configure need to exist before you run the `deploy.sh`

 ## Structure

 Ensure that the [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) submodule is checked out before you try to deploy (see `git submodule -h` for details).